 My own observation is that about 2 years ago, the banks here stopped giving out balance information of your account through the teller (bank employees) at the window.
 They direct you to an automated teller to find that out.
 The banks have had to make the teller’s “blind” to bank balances because so many were involved in a kidnapping.

 About 6 years ago, we went to an area to have Sunday evening services with a family that had a cottage industry of making clothing.
 There was the grandmother (who just stayed home) and about 5 grown children, each with their own production unit in their own houses.
 They were not rich, but they were much well off than others in that area.
 They think that a disgruntled employee arranged to kidnap their 10-year-old boy.
 When they asked for an outrageous amount of money, the parents balked saying they didn’t have that kind of money, nor could they come up with it in the short period of time they were given.
 The kidnappers told them the balances of all their bank accounts, credit cards, and each of their investments in the Mexican Stock Market and their balance.
 The kidnappers paid off Mexican Postal employees to get the monthly statements for each of their business accounts.
 Here in Mexico, it is often that your monthly statements don’t arrive.
 Telephone and electricity statements often don’t arrive every month that they should.

 Kidnapping “Express” Style

-This is apparently a Mexican invention, and basically somebody grabs you and escorts you to an ATM machine, and empties your daily limit from all your credit cards.
+This is apparently a Mexican invention, and basically, somebody grabs you and escorts you to the ATM machine, and empties your daily limit from all your credit cards.
 This is very common here, and many times it happens while you are using the ATM machine, somebody comes up behind you and sticks a gun in your back, and you do what they tell you.

 Kidnapping “Prison Inmate” Style